 When you create or modify a computer attribute, the central computer sends the computer attribute definition to the Windows agents at the next heartbeat.
 Then the Windows agents collect their computer attributes and send them to the central computer at the following heartbeat.
 After the central computer receives computer attributes, it places computers in the appropriate device groups.
-For more information about device groups, see Section 7.2, "Device Group Membership," on page 45.
+For more information about device groups, see Section 7.2, "Device Group Membership," on page 39.

-R Configuring Agent Manager
+Q Configuring Agent Manager

 You typically deploy agents and configure Agent Manager immediately after installation.
 However, sometimes you must reconfigure Agent Manager to fine-tune your implementation.
 This chapter covers configuration tasks and customization tasks to refine Agent Manager for your environment.
-For more information about the initial configuration of Agent Manager, see the Installation Guide for NetIQ Agent Manager.
+For more information about the initial configuration of Agent Manager, see the NetlQ Agent Manager Installation Guide.

 This chapter does not cover configuration tasks relating to agents, such as adding and deleting agents or modifying their properties.
-For more information about configuring agents, see Chapter 6, "Administering Agents," on page 29.
+For more information about configuring agents, see Chapter 6, "Administering Agents," on page 23.